binhollc/MissionControlTowerSDK/README.md

 ### Build

+Preconditions:
-Pre: the project is built and staged.
+   - The project is built and staged.
+   - PATH (and DYLD_LIBRARY_PATH in Mac) environment variables are correctly set.

 ```shell
 cd tests